GauthamArunachalam/companies-tracker/mutual_funds/mf_nifty_50.md

 # Nifty 50 Index Fund

-- Tracks the top 50 companies by mark cap in NSE
+- Tracks the top 50 companies by market cap in NSE

 # 05 - 07 - 2024